PavanTummala/EDAL-Telemetry-Data/README.md

 ## Logic

-This project is built on a stateless, streaming-first architecture.
+This project is built on a stateless,Polling based streaming-first architecture.
 The core idea is to treat the EDAL service as an ephemeral processing layer that analyzes data in-flight without needing to store the raw telemetry itself.

 **Key principles of this approach include:**